 For the domain generalization and few-shot transfer learning experiments we put ourselves in the same settings of \cite{gulrajani2020search,koh2021wilds} to ensure a fair comparison.
 Namely, for each dataset we use the same augmentations, and same backbone models.

-For solving the inner problem in Equation \ref{eq:inner_problem}, we used Adam optimizer \cite{kingma2014adam}, with a learning rate of $1e-2$, momentum $0.99$, with the number of gradient steps varying from $50$ to $100$, from the synthetic setting to domain shifts experiments.
-For the latter, the task (or episode) sampling during training is done as follows: we sampled each task as a multiclass classification problem setting the number of classes $C=5$ when the original number of classes $K_{train}$ in the dataset was higher than five, i.e. $K_{train}>5$, $C=K_{train}$ otherwise.
+For solving the inner problem in Equation \ref{eq:inner_problem}, we used Adam optimizer \cite{kingma2014adam}, with a learning rate of $1e-2$, momentum $0.99$, with the number of gradient steps varying from $50$ to $100$, in domain shifts experiments.

+\textbf{Task generation}.
+The task (or episode) sampling procedure is done as follows: each task is a multiclass classification problem: we set the number of classes $C$ to $C=5$ when the original number of classes $K_{train}$ in the dataset is higher than five, i.e. $K_{train}>5$.
+Otherwise we set $C=K_{train}$.
 During training, the sizes of the support set $U$ and query sets $Q$ where set to $|U|=25, |Q|=15$ similar to as done in prior meta-learning literature \cite{lee2019meta, dhillon2019baseline}.
 Changing these parameters has similar effects from what has been observed in many meta learning approaches(e.g. \cite{lee2019meta, dhillon2019baseline}).

 For binary datasets such as Camelyon17 or Waterbirds the possible classes to be predicted are always the same across tasks: what is changing is the composition of $U$ and $Q$.
 Keeping their cardinality low, we ensure that some tasks will not contain spurious correlation that may be present in the dataset, while other ones will still retain it, and the regularizers will satisfy solutions which discards the spurious information.
 We can observe evidence of this in the experimental results in Tables \ref{tab:camelyon}, \ref{tab:dg_domainbed} and qualitatively in Figure \ref{fig:waterbirds_qualitative}.